In India, they would take away my passport for criticizing the system, says the Indian director Apoorva Satish

-That was seven years ago, I had not heard of FAMU until then, but I found out that Miloš Forman studied at FAMU, so it must have been a good school.
-In Los Angeles, I would probably be stuck in the system of Hollywood competition, but in Prague, as a filmmaker from India, I have my own space.
-I do not disturb the balance of Czech cinema, and at the same time, I have the freedom to shoot films that have an international reach.
+That was seven years ago, I had not heard of FAMU then, but I found out that Miloš Forman studied at FAMU, so it must have been a good school.
+In Los Angeles, I would probably be stuck in the competitive Hollywood system, but in Prague, as a filmmaker from India, I have my own space.
+I don’t disturb the balance of Czech cinema, and at the same time, I have the freedom to shoot films that have an international reach.

 Do you remember your first feelings after arriving in Prague?

-I was afraid of it.
-It was the first time I had to live so far from home, from my family.
+I was afraid.
+It was the first time I lived so far from home, from my family.
 The first weeks were interesting.
 My father is a very spiritual person.
 There is a temple near where my family lives, where many people from the Czech Republic come.
 I met a few in India and they helped me in Prague.
 They picked me up at the airport, helped me set up a bank account and other things.
 So the first people I met in the Czech Republic were very friendly to me.
 Even today, people are mostly nice to me.
 I found that as soon as I start speaking Czech, people are immediately more welcoming.

 Do you speak Czech?